|Type of tour:||Self-guided|

 Day 3: Lucca - Montecatini (28 miles/45 km)

 Through a panoramic road you reach the little village of Collodi and the town of Pescia.
-In Collodi, where the author of Pinocchio spent his childhood, you could visit the famous Pinocchio's Park (created in 1962 already) and the aristocratic Villa Garzoni.
+In Collodi, where the author of Pinocchio spent his childhood, you could visit the famous Pinocchio's Park (created in 1962) and the aristocratic Villa Garzoni.
 In Pescia you could enjoy a quiet stroll among the churches, palaces, Renaissance mansions and the typical flower street market.

 Overnight in Montecatini.